conjure-cp/conjure/ide/report/Questionaire.md

 	</pre>

-6. At which node was 10 first excluded from the set?
+6. At which node was 10 first excluded from set A?
 □ 41
 □ 22743
 □ 500
-□ 11
+□ 19
 	How easy was it to find the answer?
 	<pre>
 	□ Very Easy     □ Easy     □ Neutral 	□ Hard	   □ Very Hard